 ow will I control my lights?
 Do I lose manual operation?

-Your lights can be controlled in several different ways.
+An automated lighting system can be controlled in several different ways.
 The easiest is through keypads or lighting switches which can be placed throughout your residence or commercial establishment.
 These lighting switches or keypads can be programmed to operate a single light or even group of lights.
 Similarly your existing light switches can be attached to the automation system using small pucks which fit into the gang box of the light switch and allow that switch to work wirelessly through an automation command or manually by button press.

-There are many different ways to operate your automated lighting.
+There are many different ways to operate your automated lighting system.
 You can use your smart phone or tablet and find an intelligent user interface which lets you select which lights or lighting scenes you want to activate.
 Similarly you can use a remote control which allows you to choose lighting options through its intelligent menu screen.

 What kind of lights can I automate?